IgorsLit/virtual_keyboard_layout/README.md

 # Virtual Keyboard Layout

-This repository content is the virtual keyboard layout file and the buttons' images.
+This repository content is the virtual keyboard layout file and the buttons images.
 The layout is program matchbox-keyboard configuration file.
 The data is in XML format.
 It is the 85 keys keyboard (Main, Function Keys and NumPad) layout with 4 languages symbols (see image #1).

 image #1
 ![img#1 85 keys keyboard](img/keyboard_85keys_small.png)